survivejs/webpack-book/manuscript/loading/02_images.md

 ## Conclusion

 Webpack allows you to inline images within your bundles when needed.
-Figuring out proper inlining limits for your images might take experimentation.
+Figuring out proper inlining limits for your images requires experimentation.
 You have to balance between bundle sizes and the number of requests.

 To recap: